 Burzynski has completed phase 1 and 2 clinical trials with antineoplastons for pediatric brain tumors and is poised to begin phase 3.
 The FDA has had longstanding restrictions in place demanding that children diagnosed with brain cancers must first go through conventional treatments and fail before they can qualify to be in the antineoplaston pediatric brain cancer trials.
 Perhaps this is required so that it appears as if antineoplastons don’t work as by then the child is often too sick to respond to the non-toxic therapy.

 In January of 2013, the FDA placed excessive restrictions on his ability to accept and treat all patients with antineoplastons, no matter what their age or diagnosis, but in June 2014, the FDA announced that Burzynski may begin limited phase 3 trials of antineoplastons.
 Please contact the clinic for more details on who is accepted into these trials.
+In November 2015, the Texas Medical Board is once again holding hearings to try and take away his medical license.

 Why does Burzynski have to charge patients to be in drug trials?
 The answer is that cash-rich drug companies can afford to fund clinical trials which carry a 300 million dollar price tag.
 Pharmaceutical companies also qualify for research grants from the National Cancer Institute, National Institute of Health, or the American Cancer Society once they have completed phase one of the clinical trials to help defray some of the astronomical costs that are involved in these studies.
 In contrast, Dr Burzynski has never received a penny from any of these organizations, even after he successfully finished phase one and phase 2 clinical trials, instead he has had to spend millions of dollars defending himself from charges filed by the FDA and the Texas Medical Board regarding the use of antineoplaston treatments.